 More than four years after accusing Southwest Counseling Center of overbilling the state by $2.8 million in Medicaid reimbursements, the Human Services Department has settled with the former Las Cruces behavioral health provider for $484.87.
 SWCC was one of 15 health organizations accused of overbilling and potential fraud by Gov. Susana Martinez’s administration in 2013.
 The state suspended Medicaid payments to the organizations pending an investigation, and outsourced behavioral health contracts to five Arizona companies, which effectively crippled the network of New Mexico behavioral health providers.
 All the while, the state kept an audit they used to justify the move secret, making it impossible for each organization to know what they were being accused of specifically.
 See a timeline and read of coverage of the Medicaid freeze here.

 As news of the exoneration of all 15 health organizations accused of Medicaid fraud sinks in, I’m struggling to understand it all.
 With so many questions, I e-mailed the spokesperson for the one official who might have some answers — Gov. Susana Martinez.

 Attorney General Hector Balderas’s office announced today it has cleared TeamBuilders and Pathways, the final two behavioral health organizations the state of New Mexico accused of ‘credible allegations of fraud’ in 2013.
 This is a developing story.

-The New Mexico Attorney General exonerated 10 health providers of fraud charges Monday, a significant reversal for Gov. Susana Martinez’s administration, which accused 15 organizations of wrongdoing more than two years ago and forced many out of business after stopping the flow of government dollars to them.
+The New Mexico Attorney General exonerated 10 health providers of fraud charges Monday, a significant reversal for Gov. Susana Martinez’s administration, which accused 15 organizations of wrongdoing more than two years ago and forced some out of business after stopping the flow of government dollars to them.